polarstreams/polar/docs/TECHNICAL_INTRO.md

 A Producer doesn't necessarily have to understand this placement scheme to publish an event.
 It can target any broker or the Kubernetes Service and the event message will be routed automatically.
-From the client's perspective producing a message is just calling an HTTP/2 endpoint.
+From the client's perspective producing a message is just calling an HTTP endpoint.

 To consume events, a client should poll for new data to all live brokers.
 The brokers will determine when that consumer should be served with topic events of a given partition depending on the consumer placement.